openbci-archive/OpenBCI_NodeJS_Wifi/README.md

 The founder of the OpenBCI WiFi Shield NodeJS SDK is [AJ Keller][link_aj_keller].
 There's more information about him (and some pictures) in the [MeetTheTeam](MeetTheTeam.md) file.

-The development of this app is mentored by the team behind the [Rosalind Franklin Appathon][link_rfappapthon] - a challenge launched in 2015 to find and support the development of new mobile phone apps to empower women in STEMM.
-The competition is funded by the [Royal Society's Rosalind Franklin award][link_royalsociety_rfaward] which was won in 2014 by the Prof [Rachel McKendry][link_rachelmckendry].
-Check out her [awesome lecture][link_rachelmckendry_talk] on _Harnessing the power of mobile phones and big data for global health_.

 <a href="https://www.mozillascience.org/about">
   <img
     src="http://mozillascience.github.io/working-open-workshop/assets/images/science-fox.svg"